DarkwaveTechnologies/Cray-2-Reboot/modules/readme.txt

 JA 		Main issue module
 JB 		Main issue module (CPU issue logic that could not fit on JA) JC 		Main issue module - Each JC controls 4 VR modules
-		 (Each VR is a 8 bits of the Vector registers, S registers and some of the vector and Scalar logical operations.
+		 (Each VR is a 8 bits of the vector registers, S registers and some of the vector and scalar logical operations.
 There are 2 JC modules.)
 KA		Foreground CPU
 KB		Foreground CPU
 KC 	 	Foreground CPU